VPS (Virtual Private Server)

 - + faster and easier process of "moving" from one to another VPS,

 - + free VPS backup (for our clients),

 - - higher cost for large-scale projects,

 - - the channel speed, load on the disk subsystem may be limited (when dividing the server resources into several VPS, one communication channel and one disk subsystem is used).

 Shared hosting is a service for hosting your site or project.
 In this case, the user does not know what hardware resources are provided to him and how the server's capacity is distributed among everyone who is connected to the server.
 This option is perfect for small projects and sites, or for those who decided to try to create their own resource.
 In the future, almost all users of shared hosting move to a VPS or dedicated server.

-When renting a dedicated server, you get the entire server at your complete disposal and do not depend on other clients of the hosting company.
+When renting a dedicated server (dedicated IP address hosting), you get the entire server at your complete disposal and do not depend on other clients of the hosting company.
 This option is suitable for large companies or large-scale projects with high hardware requirements.

 If you still have questions, please create a ticket to technical support.